tulasijh/CS1436/README.md

-# CS 1436 - Introduction to Computer Science I
+# CS 1436 - Programming Fundamentals

 ### Course Overview
 CS 1436 at the University of Texas at Dallas is an introductory course in computer science, primarily focusing on problem-solving techniques, algorithm development, and structured programming using C++.
 The course emphasizes foundational programming concepts and software development skills.